+Assessing Level-3 System Architecture

 The level-3 system architecture provides sufficient details of the inner-workings of the system to corroborate its eventual realization.
 The thought given to the 3rd-level of the architecture puts the system into more of a mission planning and concept of operations frame of mind.
 The functions added at level-3 consist of connecting, interfacing, configuring, estimating, timing, applying, measuring, testing distributing, consulting, autonomizing, and restructuring.
 The operands added at level-3 consist of operating system, sensors, interface, cube satellites, propulsion system, robotics, wiring, down/up link, communications, visuals, avionix, controls, navigation, locking support, and structural support.
 Figure 6 shows the various relationships formed between the operands at level-2 and the functions at level-3 and the functions at level-3 with the operands at level-3.
 The newly developed functions at level-3 formed as a direct reflection of the level-2 operands to flow into how the level-3 operands would operate.
 The level-3 operands provide new, more detailed subcomponents of the system to create a more detailed picture of how the system functions.